pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-Only three screenreaders formally claim support and their support is limited, buggy, and of poor quality \-- and the pieces are minimally maintained by AT companies \[cf. Richard's talk from ATHENs how some AT doesn't say "end fraction/script" causing confusion, anecdata: Apple
+Only three screenreaders formally claim support and their support is limited, buggy, and of poor quality \-- and the pieces are minimally maintained by AT companies \[cf. Brian Richwine's talk from ATHENs how some AT doesn't say "end fraction/script" causing confusion, and anecdata form Apple support "there's just enough users to warrant fixes"\].

-support: there's just enough users to warrant fixes\].
+In addition, AT UX is often questionable, e.g., JAWS will not read larger MathML fragments but just announce the presence of a math fragment; users have to then open a separate viewer application to actually read and explore the expression.
+(Fun fact: this is called "Math Viewer" and actually uses MathJax for visual rendering, leading to visual differences from the browser).

-In addition, their UX is often questionable, e.g., JAWS will not read larger MathML fragments but just announce the presence of a math fragment, leaving it to users to open the separate viewer application to actually read and explore the expression (fun fact: this is called "Math Viewer" and actually uses MathJax for visual rendering, leading to visual differences).
-Similarly, VoiceOver on iOS will open pop-ups for exploration of MathML fragments.
+Similarly, VoiceOver on iOS will open pop-ups for exploration of MathML fragments, creating a separate context and confusion.
 NVDA needs third party plugins to do anything and has no visual component.

 **Theoretically**, MathML cannot be accessible in the web's sense.
-Heuristics must be applied and now you have 2 problems \-- providing MathML that works visually and works around particular heuristics.
+Heuristics must be applied and now you frequently have 2 problems \-- your MathML must work visually and you might have to work around particularly dumb heuristics.

-When I ran the W3C's Math on the web Community group, there was consensus that MathML requires extensive heuristics to provide non-visual (voice, tactile) renditions.
-The MathML people on that group later publicly stated the exact opposite to what they said in those discussions, continuing the claim that MathML is the only viable accessible solution - after stating previously that MathML cannot solve this problem.
+When I ran the W3C's Math on the web Community group, there was wide consensus that MathML inevitably requires extensive heuristics to provide non-visual (voice, tactile) renditions.
+The MathML people in that CG later publicly stated the exact opposite to what they said in those discussions, continuing the claim that MathML is the only viable accessible solution - after stating previously that MathML cannot solve this problem.
+The sad part is that the W3C's TAG fell for it.
+Because they just don't care to dig deeper (and why should they, nobody seems to and anyone sensible will just use MathJax).

-It's important to note that heuristics are something that web accessibility eschews; heuristics are only used only to recover from author errors (e.g., parsing invalid markup into a valid document).
+At this point let's note that heuristics are something that web accessibility eschews; heuristics are only used only to recover from errors (e.g., parsing invalid markup into a valid document, making sense of authoring errors).

 Accessibility on the web revolves around the so-called "accessible name" which is calculated for each element in the document.
-This calculation works recursively form the leafs up the document tree.
+This calculation works from the leafs up the document tree.

 Print equation layout does not allow for recursive naming \-- just think "n choose k", or \^{-1}.